Yakama, Lummi tribal leaders call for removal of three lower Columbia River dams

 Federal agencies are seeking approval from a federal judge for operation of their hydropower system.
 The agencies have since 1992 been on the defensive against calls for a major overhaul on the river that go back to the first federal judge who heard the case, Malcom Marsh, in 1993.

-That was five years before mother orca Tahlequah was born.
-She shocked the world in 2018 when she swam for 17 days and 1,000 miles with her dead calf, raising worldwide concern for the southern resident killer whales and re-energizing the long-running debate of the Lower Snake River dams.

-The call for mainstem dam removal ups the ante for all players in a situation that this year in particular feels desperate for tribes and fishermen and whale advocates alike.
+The call for main-stem dam removal ups the ante for all players in a situation that this year in particular feels desperate for tribes and fishermen and whale advocates alike.
 Some fish runs are at 13 percent of their 10-year averages.

 Seattle Times reporter Hal Bernton contributed to this story from Portland.

-Note: Correction: A previous version of this story misspelled the name of Jay Julius, Lummi Nation chairman.